AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/extend/batching.md

 ## Unbatched

-If your sources do not support batching, each query occurs separately.
+If your sources do not support batching, each query runs separately.

 ![unbatched](../../../_images/unbatched.png)